 Night pain is a very common symptom causing sleep disturbances.
 See above for advice regarding restless legs.
 Sometimes using a pillow under the knees gives relief but care needs to be taken not to slow down the circulation to and from the lower legs.
 Lying on the side with a pillow between the knees is often a help.

-It seems that paracetamol is the medication of choice but must be taken as prescribed and not used according to pain.
+It seems that paracetamol is the medication of choice but must be taken regularly as prescribed and not used according to pain.
+This applies to all prescribed medication.
+If there is a confirmed diagnosis of an inflammatory element it is likely that paracetamol on its own will not be sufficient.
 Taking it on a regulated basis keeps the pain under control with minimal doses.
 Otherwise, waiting till there is pain means taking a bigger dose.
 There is conflicting advice about supplements and it is perhaps good to consult your GP or a body such as ResearchArthritis Uk